-News Associates is accredited by the National Council for the Training of Journalists to deliver their Diploma in Journalism in-person at our centres in London and Manchester, and remotely via Zoom.
+News Associates is accredited by the National Council for the Training of Journalists to deliver the Diploma in Journalism in-person at our centre in London and remotely.

-Once a place has been offered on a respective course, trainees pay a nonrefundable deposit to confirm their intention to study at News Associates.
+Once a place has been offered on a respective course, trainees pay a non-refundable deposit to confirm their intention to study at News Associates.